Our site is in Beta Live, we welcome your feedback to help us improve the site.

 How to register to vote

-Please note that the deadline to register to vote in the 23 May 2019 European Parliamentary elections closed on Wednesday 8 May 2019.
+Please note that the deadline to register to vote in the 18 July 2019 Police and Crime Commissioner election was midnight on Tuesday 2 July 2019.

 How do I vote?